What is a beard growth cream & oil?

 What Users Have Said About Maxx Beard Facial Hair Solution

-This product has over 1,000 reviews on Amazon.com and, overall, seems to be a popular product.
+This product seems to be a popular product on Amazon.
 Generally speaking, users seem to indicate some success with the product, although it takes time.
 Many users had to use the product consistently for several weeks to a couple of months to achieve a significant change, so patience is key.
 Many reviewers started out skeptical that the product would work, but changed their minds after consistent use.

 Still other users experienced only moderate success.
 One user stated that he was able to grow new hairs in spots that were once sparse or bald, but the hairs were very short and fine.
 Some common complaints about the product included a strong, unpleasant smell (“like gasoline,” according to one user) and itchiness or slight burning after application.
 In most cases, the itch and burn went away quickly, and the odor also seems to dissipate within a few minutes.
 (Men who have sensitive skin should be careful with the product, just in case, or speak to a doctor before using it.)